Supersonic-Sites/leachanel/content/en/services.md

           <strong>Duration: 1 hour 30 minutes</strong><br>

           Ideal for dull, thick, blackhead-prone skin.
 In the Oxygenation Facial, we'll be treating your skin according to its needs, based on your skin type and skin condition.
 The facial is very similar to the Classic (deep cleaning and good exfoliation), however we will be using a specialized mask that resembles a bubble bath experience, only for the face!
 The bubble mask forces blood circulation with active ingredients, as it "suffocates" the skin (*you will breath as normal!* No worries, only referring to pores.)<br><br>This forces the skin to "take a huge breath of air" as the mask melts and is removed.
 You will see the toxins that are extracted off the skin at the end.
 Gentle neck, shoulders, & hand massage included.
 Effective and refreshing.
 (Good for all skin types, excluding extremely sensitive or rosacea-prone skin.
 Pregnant women should go for the Express Glow Facial instead.)
+      - service: Anti-Aging Firm & Plump Facial
+        desc: >
+          <strong>Duration: 1 hour 35 minutes</strong><br>

+          Ideal for mature skin types. <br><br>

+          In this anti-aging facial, we'll be treating your skin according to its' needs, based on your skin type.
+The main goal is to firm the skin by working on its tonicity & elasticity with specialized ingredients and massage techniques.
+At the same time, we will of course target-treat additional conditions such as redness & pigmentation with potent active ingredients.
+The extra magic, in this facial, is in the organic AHA peel to combat signs of aging & pigmentation spots...a VERY gentle, painless peel, with 0 down time.
+The chocolately firming & brightening mask leaves you with absolutely radiant skin. <br><br>

+          Gentle face, neck, shoulders, & hand massage included.

+          Safe for sensitive skin.<br><br>

+          (Pregnant women should go for the Express Glow Facial instead.)
       - service: Add-on Treatments
         desc: Ask us about our Organic Peels.
 Customize your facial to fight hyperpigmentation & acne.
+      - service: Kiddie Facial
+        desc: >
+          <strong>Duration: 45 minutes</strong><br><br>

+          Good for ALL skin types. <br><br>

+          In the Kiddie Facial, we'll be focusing on a good cleaning, light exfoliation, & hydratation for the skin resulting in an even glow.
+No extractions.
+No massage included.

+          Effective, gentle, and safe for sensitive skin.<br><br>

+          For teens with concerns such as breakouts, acne, and redness, etc. the Express Glow Facial is the better option.
     cta_link: https://squareup.com/appointments/book/lkzsutw147ekig/LS5KRH7VEZTBB/services
     bg_color: lightgreen
     cta_select: true